 This administrative unit includes two island archipelagos – Tuamotu and Gambier Islands.
 Tuamotu islands are low lying atolls, Gambier islands are volcanic and mountainous.

-Both island groups are rich with archaeological heritage – Gambier islands have higher diversity of such monuments thanks to their geology and larger area of islands.
+Both island groups are rich with archaeological heritage – Gambier islands have a higher diversity of such monuments thanks to their geology and a larger area of islands.
 Some Tuamotu islands though have better preserved, exotic nature – tropical forest and interesting lagoons while Gambier islands in the past have been deforested.